-The Company aims to generate long-term shareholder returns, predominantly in the form of capital growth, by investing in businesses and opportunities delivering or benefiting from the efficient use of energy and resources irrespective of their size, location or stage of development.
+The Company aims to generate long-term shareholder returns, predominantly in the form of capital growth, by investing in businesses and opportunities that are demonstrably delivering or benefiting significantly from the efficient use of energy and resources irrespective of their size, location or stage of development.
 The Company seeks to achieve its investment objective through the construction of a conviction-driven portfolio consisting primarily of direct listed and unlisted holdings across asset classes and geographies.